-- 2 With cheerful hope her eyes explore

-Each landmark on the distant shore:

-The trees of life, the pastures green,

-The golden streets, the crystal stream;

-Again for joy she claps her wings,

-And loud her lovely sonnet sings,

-Vain world, adieu.

-- 3 The nearer still she draws to land,

-More eagar all her powers expand;

-With steady helm, and free bent sail,

-Her anchor drops within the vail;

-Again for joy she claps her wings,

-And her celestial sonnet sings,

-[21] Glory to God.
+- 2 With cheerful hope her eyes explore Each landmark on the distant shore: The trees of life, the pastures green, The golden streets, the crystal stream; Again for joy she claps her wings, And loud her lovely sonnet sings, Vain world, adieu. - 3 The nearer still she draws to land, More eagar all her powers expand; With steady helm, and free bent sail, Her anchor drops within the vail; Again for joy she claps her wings, And her celestial sonnet sings, Glory to God.

+I. WILLIAMS.

-- 3 The trumpet! the trumpet! the dead have all heard: Lo, the depths of the stone-covered charnel are stirr'd!
-From the sea, from the earth, from the south, from the north, All the vast generations of men are come forth! - 4 The judgment! the judgment! the thrones are all set, Where the Lamb and the white-vested elders are met!
-There all flesh is at once in the sight of the Lord, And the doom of eternity hangs on his word. - 5 O mercy!
+4 The judgment! the judgment! the thrones are all set, Where the Lamb and the white-vested elders are met!
+There all flesh is at once in the sight of the Lord, And the doom of eternity hangs on his word.

+5 O mercy!
 O mercy! look down from above, Great Creator, on us, thy sad children, with love!
 When beneath to their darkness the wicked are driven, May our justified souls find a welcome in heaven!

+SONG OF MOSES.

-3 There in that blooming garden Of Eden, gained by pardon, Upon the banks of Jordan, We'll worship then the Lamb.
+- 3 There in that blooming garden Of Eden, gained by pardon, Upon the banks of Jordan, We'll worship then the Lamb.
+When we all meet in heaven, &c. - 4 We'll sing the song of Moses, While Jesus sweet composes A song that never closes, Of praises to his name.
 When we all meet in heaven, &c.